Azraelx0/SEC335/Week2/Win-Local-Priv-Esc.md

 DLL Hijacking - DLLHijackSvc

-Next I will exploit the DLL Hijack vuln
+Next I will exploit the DLL Hijack vuln.
+This is where I paused this lab.
+I need to do some research into what specific DLL Hijacking exploit to run on this specific vuln